-I photographed Eva Lee in may of 2021, in Pushkin’s park, where cherries were flowering in that time.
+I photographed Eva Lee in may 2021, in Pushkin’s park, where cherries were flowering at that time.
 And in this photoshoot I used a legendary retro Industar 50-2 (yes, soviet lens), which surprised me a lot in a good way.
 So, let’s talk about a lens and what we can do with it.

 For mirrorless camera you can use two adapter rings – first M42 to EF, and then from EF to your camera.

 The lens is a very good, very compact.
 You can successfully use it for fine art photography, portraits, still life, or fashion.
 It gives a sense of “timelessness”, as the photos with this lens don’t look like something taken on an iPhone or modern lenses.

 - HELIOS 44M-6 Review and PHOTO sample